Vir-Multiplicis/ai-frameworks/README.md

 View Full AC Prompt

 About
-Vir Multiplicis writes on AI safety and alignment, biblical scholarship, Korean history, and military history.
+Vir Multiplicis writes on AI safety and alignment, biblical scholarship, military history, and linguistics.
 [Medium Profile](https://medium.com/@socal21st.oc)

 Frameworks are updated as the series develops.
 Check back for AC Lite and additional implementations.